BondWong/blockchain/doc/What-is-Bitcoin.md

 ##Note

-This post is a part of the whole project ["Bitcoin and Blockchain"](https://github.com/JunbangHuang/blockchain), which with a purpose of helping people understand the detail of the bitcoin system without diving into any textbooks.
+This post is a part of the project called ["Bitcoin and Blockchain"](https://github.com/JunbangHuang/blockchain).
+Its purpose is to help people understand the detail of the bitcoin system without diving into any textbooks.

 The view points of this project are mainly based on my own bitcoin system understanding, Jian Zhang' wonderful blog series -- ["The Secret of Bitcoin and the Blockchain"](http://www.infoq.com/cn/articles/bitcoin-and-block-chain-part01) and a great book -- [Mastering Bitcoin](http://shop.oreilly.com/product/0636920032281.do) by Andreas Antonopoulos.